scipp/scippneutron/src/scippneutron/nexus/docs/our-interpretation-of-the-nexus-format.md

 By extension, [NXevent_data](https://manual.nexusformat.org/classes/base_classes/NXevent_data.html) may take the role of `NXdata` for event-mode monitors or detectors.

 It is unclear whether the NF requires fields and attributes of the base class (`NXdata` or `NXevent_data`) as part of the subclass (such as `NXdetector`) or whether `NXdata` or `NXevent_data` should be stored as a child.
-We have observed both approach in practice.
+We have observed both approaches in practice.
 Therefore, we go with the following interpretation:

 1. *Both* approaches are permitted.